ninelabs/mpcloud-design-system/colors.md

 # Colors

-Approved colors for use in Nine Labs digital and printed products.
+Approved colors for use in MP Cloud digital and printed products.

 To make quick use of these colors in Sketch, you can download the [Global Palette](/assets/Nine-Labs-Brand-Colors.sketchpalette), which uses the [Sketch Palettes Plugin](https://github.com/andrewfiorillo/sketch-palettes).

-All of these colors can be used with text and background color utility classes by adding the Sass variable name (e.g. `$pink`) to the utility class name using the standard patterns.
+All of these colors can be used with text and background color utility classes by adding the Sass variable name (e.g. `$primary`) to the utility class name using the standard patterns.

-Class name examples: text color (`.text-pink`), background color (`.bg-pink`)
+Class name examples: text color (`.text-primary`), background color (`.bg-primary`)

 {% for group in site.data.colors %}
 <h2 id="{{ group.name | downcase | url_encode }}">{{ group.name }}</h2>